-The rate of ILI presentations to sentinel GPs remained in the low-range of values usually reported at this time of year (Figure 1).
+The rate of ILI presentations to sentinel GPs was in the lower-range of values usually reported at this time of year (Figure 1).

 Figure 1.
-Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022 YTD
+Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2018 to 2023 YTD

-The rate of ILI-related presentations to EDs decreased in the past week while the rate of admissions slightly increased (Figure 2).
+The rate of ILI-related presentations and admissions to EDs decreased in the past week (Figure 2).

 Figure 2.
-Number and rate of ILI presentations/admissions to emergency departments in WA in the past eight weeks of 2022
+Number and rate of ILI presentations/admissions to emergency departments in WA in the past eight weeks